-How to Configure Jira Time Tracking: Native & Everhour Time Trackers
+How to Set Up Jira Time Tracking Effectively: Native & Everhour

 Time tracking is one of the most critical aspects of any software development project, so much so that managing time well is one of the hallmarks of an excellent team.

 However, it’s not always easy to track work schedules for complicated projects.
-There are too many complex moving and inter-reliant parts – using a subpar time tracker will just hopelessly jumble your workflow.
-Enter Jira, an amazing project management system that can also serve as an Atlassian time tracking tool for all your complex tracking needs.
+There are too many complex moving and inter-reliant parts.
+And Jira – one of the best project management systems – can serve all your complex tracking needs.

 Curious?
 This article will discuss everything you need to know about Jira time tracking and how it can help your team perform at its best.